 3. After answering the questions, they join up to your email list.

 The important observation from quiz funnels is that you can gain experience and information about potential and approachable clients.
-You could use these insights provided by these responses to categorize people into different groups.
-Afterwards, you could send them these insights so that they could work on them.
+You could use the insights provided by these responses to categorize people into different groups.
+Afterward, you could send them these insights so that they could work on them.
 In this blog, we are going to learn about some of the best examples of quiz funnels so without further adieu let us go through it.
 Learn how to be a confident job seeker.

 Here are some best quiz funnel examples

 The low-cost eyewear retailer will send 5 pairs of frames to potential customers to undertake on, but choosing only 5 will be tough from Warby Parker’s plethora of options.
 Plus it is difficult to determine from a photograph alone whether a particular frame type will work on a specific face.
 Warby Parker’s quiz funnels help people to clarify and choose their specific options.